tungpham142/TED-Recommender/README.md

 # TED-Recommender
 [http://Ted-recommender.com](http://3.17.150.50)
 Web Application built for reseach purpose.
-The mission is to apply basic concept on Data Mining and Machine Learning to develop a simple search, classification, and recommendation system. <br /
+The mission is to apply basic concept on Data Mining and Machine Learning to develop a simple search, classification, and recommendation system. <br/>

 The whole web application consists of 3 features *search, classification, and recommendation* on a dataset of Ted-Talks videos from beginning to September 2017. <br />